 I am an Assistant Professor at Harvard University. (https://www.harvardlds.org/our-labs/thomas-lab/thomas-lab-members/)

 Beyond my research, I am committed to finding ways that we can take care of each other in academia.
-I also love thinking about structural changes that could improve both academia and the world.
+I love thinking about structural changes that could improve both academia and the world.
 I have been a political organizer working on topics such as immigrant and worker rights.

-I am the mother of one human and one Boston Terrier.
+I am the mother of two humans.